usethesource/rascal-website/courses/Recipes/Common/CallAnalysis/CallAnalysis.md

 #### Pitfalls

-*  We discuss call analysis in a, intentionally, simplistic fashion that does not take into account how the call relation is extracted from actual source code.
+*  We discuss call analysis in an intentionally, simplistic fashion that does not take into account how the call relation is extracted from actual source code.
   The above principles are, however, applicable to real cases as well.